root-project/root/docbook/users-guide/GettingStarted.md

     file name for various formats such as PostScript, GIF, JPEG, C macro file, root file.

--   *Save As…*: popup a dialog for saving the current canvas drawing in a new filename.
+-   *Save As...*: popup a dialog for saving the current canvas drawing in a new filename.

 -   *Print*: popup a dialog to print the current canvas drawing